Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the unique perspectives on lesser-known historical events and figures.
+Listeners appreciate the well-researched storytelling and the unique angles presented on historical events.

 Chart Rankings